This is the web page for Gianni Tedesco <gianni at scaramanga

 - Qemu is a binary code

-translator that pwns vmware for things like reverse engineering all kinds of
+translator that pwns vmware for things like reverse engineering all

 - KVM is based om qemu and uses VT extention